Subscribe to Newsletter

 • If an investment pulls at your heartstrings, walk away.

 The Iowa Fraud Fighter program is a source of information to shield your savings from scammers.
-You can also increase your financial literacy with the Iowa Insurance Division (IID) Save4Later free educational website.
+You can also increase your financial literacy with the Iowa Department of Insurance and Financial Services (IID) Save4Later free educational website.

 Anyone can be a victim, knowing how to protect yourself is the first step in prevention.